blocdraig/twyllbot/README.md

 Twyllbot is a work-in-progress Telegram anti-spam bot written in TypeScript.

-It uses the [Telegraf](https://github.com/telegraf/telegraf) library to interact with the Telegram Bot API and a SQLite database to store strings and ban information.
+It uses the [Telegraf](https://github.com/telegraf/telegraf) library to interact with the Telegram Bot API and a SQLite database to store strings.

 ## Configuration